ionsignal/runemind-infrastructure/servers/default/README.md

 ### Anonymous Git Configuration

-This is needed to successfully compile some of the plugins
+This is needed to successfully compile some of the server plugins.

 ```bash
 git config --global user.name "anon"